SolaceProducts/event-management-agent/README.md

 * 1 CPU
 * 1 GB RAM

-## Prerequisites:
+## Prerequisites

-* Docker or a working JRE 17 environment.
+Docker is required for any of the steps below that use the event-management-agent DockerHub image.
+A working JRE 17 environment is required for any of the steps below that use the event-management-agent jar file.

 ## Downloading the Event Management Agent